Leibniz-HBI/twacapic/README.md

 Twitter Academic API Client

 In development.
-Expect breaking changes and destructive bugs when updating to the latest version.
+Expect breaking changes and bugs when updating to the latest version.

+Tested on Linux (Ubuntu 20.10, Python 3.8) and MacOS 11 (Python 3.9).
+Please [raise an issue](https://github.com/Leibniz-HBI/twacapic/issues) if you need to install it with another Python version or encounter issues with other operating systems.

 ## Installation